Risk Assessment and Method Statement | RAMS Template

 Even for simpler processes, it may be worthwhile to create a generic method statement.

-The method statement allows you to outline the critical elements of the work process, ensuring that those involved can be informed on the requirements for the job.
+The free method statement and risk assessment template (bottom of page) allows you to outline the critical elements of the work process, ensuring that those involved can be informed on the requirements & risk controls for the job.
 This helps to ensure the work can be carried out safely.

 Who should write a Method Statement?

 Anyone can be given responsibility to write a method statement.
 In construction, if you are a sub-contractor, you may be responsible for creating your own method statement.

 If your company is managing a project with multiple contractors (i.e. Prinicipal or Main Contractor), then you may be primarily responsible for the co-ordination and communication of the method statements.